infinum/eightshift-docs/website/forms/php/filters/blocks/media-breakpoints.md

 /**
  * Changing the default media breakpoints.
  *
  * This filter will override our default media breakpoints used for responsive selectors like widths of the form fields.
-You must provide all 4 breakpoints in order for this to work properly and you must follow our breakpoint names.
+You must provide all 4 breakpoints in order for this to work properly and you must follow the pre-defined breakpoint names.
  *
  * @return array<string, int>
  */